Steve Cishek: Florida / Miami Marlins

 On May 24, 2011, Cishek was called up once again to join the Marlins after Jay Buente was designated for assignment.
 In 2012, Heath Bell was demoted as the team's closer and Cishek assumed the role for about a week.
 After a few relief appearances by Bell, he regained the closer's role.
 After about two months as the closer, Bell was demoted to a relief pitcher and Cishek took over the closer role again.

 Cishek flourished in 2013, his first full season as Miami's closer, converting 34 of his 36 save opportunities, while posting a 2.33 ERA and 1.08 WHIP.
+He set an MLB record for most saves with a team that lost 100 games.
 He played with Miami again in 2014 and 2015.
 On June 1, 2015, Cishek was optioned to Double-A Jacksonville to work on his mechanics.
 To that point in the season, he had posted a 6.98 ERA with 17 strikeouts and 10 walks.

 St. Louis Cardinals

 On July 24, 2015, Cishek was traded to the St. Louis Cardinals for RHP Kyle Barraclough.
 He debuted for the Cardinals on July 26 in a 3–2 loss to the Atlanta Braves, pitching one scoreless inning but being charged with an error on a pickoff attempt.
 The Cardinals did not tender Cishek a contract for the 2016 season, making him a free agent.